Kerry Chikarovski: Political career

 Following the resignation of incumbent John Dowd, Chikarovski won pre-selection for the safe Liberal seat of Lane Cove in 1991, her primary competition for which was then MLC John Hannaford.
 In 1992, she was appointed Minister for Consumer Affairs and Assistant Minister for Education (3 July 1992 – 26 May 1993).
 During her time as Minister, Kerry facilitated national agreement to the Introduction of a Uniform Credit Code.

 In 1993, she became Minister for Industrial Relations and Employment and established the department responsible for the Minister for The Status of Women (29 May 1993 – 4 April 1995).
 With her dual responsibilities of Industrial Relations and Women, Chikarovski oversaw the development and introduction of flexible working conditions for the public sector and the implementation of mentoring programs to encourage women to seek careers at the highest level of the NSW public service.

 Chikarovski replaced Bruce Baird as Deputy Leader of the Liberal Party in December 1994 and held that post until the Liberal Party was defeated in 1995.

 Leader of the Opposition

 On 8 December 1998, she replaced Peter Collins as leader, and also held the position of Shadow Minister for the Arts, Ethnic Affairs and Women.

-In 1999 she lost the state election to Labor Premier Bob Carr in a landslide.
+Chikarovski lost the 1999 state election to the incumbent Labor government led by Premier Bob Carr in a landslide.
 In 2002, John Brogden, a member of her shadow cabinet, announced a challenge to her leadership.
 Despite the endorsement of Prime Minister John Howard – himself a Sydney-sider – Chikarovski lost the leadership to Brogden by one vote.

-At the March 2003 election, Chikarovski retired from parliament.
+Chikarovski retired from parliament at the 2003 election and was succeeded by Anthony Roberts in the seat of Lane Cove.